Do you freeze when someone asks about your strengths and skills?

 If you’re looking to choose a project manager from within your team, you probably already have a good idea of your employees’ strengths and weaknesses.

 For example, you might know Janet frequently misses due dates, but turns in incredibly detailed work.
-Or perhaps Eleanor is organized, but often fails to factor in potential emergencies.
+Or perhaps Eleanor is organized but often fails to factor in potential emergencies.

 If your team has made it difficult to choose a project manager, that’s a good problem to have.
-Consider sitting down with different employees at various times, discuss whether they’d be interested in the opportunity, and ask if they’d be willing to challenge themselves in certain areas so as to keep up with the role.
+Consider sitting down with different employees at various times, discussing whether they’d be interested in the opportunity, and asking if they’d be willing to challenge themselves in certain areas to keep up with the role.

-A good way to accomplish this is by asking your candidates to come prepared with visual examples or certifications they've received.
-In the same way a sales candidate would provide their quarterly numbers, ask a project manager candidate to provide some samples of their completed projects.
+A good way to accomplish this is by asking candidates to come prepared with visual examples or certifications they've received.
+In the same way, a sales candidate would provide their quarterly numbers, and ask a project manager candidate to provide some samples of their completed projects.
 This offers a verbal explanation of the project and allows you to see the impact they’ve had in the past.